alibabacloud-howto/microservices/README.md

 Now, you completed to deploy your back-end web application on cloud!
 You already can use many Alibaba Cloud core products; VPC, VSwitch, Security Group, SSH key pair, ECS and EIP.

-## Step 2-3 - Update a front-end web application server
+## Step 2-3 - Update a front-end application server

 In the this step, we will update the front-end application, because we create the back-end web application in the previous step to be used by front-end, but not used yet.